mozilla-services/push-service/docs/development.md

 A short stand-up meeting is held every Monday at 10:20 AM Pacific time.
 This meeting covers bug triage and a summary of work completed in the past week and planned work for the next week.

+Standup meetings may also discuss outstanding design documents that are posted on the Push-Service mail list to determine how to proceed.

+Notes from every standup are posted to the [Push-Service mail list][PSML].

 ### Github Workflow